13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 2. Eat local!

-Visit local Kos restaurants in Kos and taste delicious Greek food.
+Visiting local Kos restaurants and tasting delicious Greek food is one of the best things to do in Kos.
 Searching for Kos restaurant tips?
 Greece is a foodie’s dream come true.
 Kos Island offers many restaurants, varying from trendy, international (and touristic) restaurants with a sea view at the waterfront to authentic Greek Taverns in the smaller (back)streets, serving delicious, local Kos food.
 Two of my favorite local restaurants in Kos Town are Mummy’s Cooking (Ευδοκία-Eudokia) and Astakos Fish Taverne.

 Eat local Greek food in Kos